syncfusion-content/uwp-docs/uwp/Scheduler/dayview.md

 # Day View in UWP Scheduler (SfSchedule)

-DayView is used to display a single day, current day will be visible by default.
-Appointments on a specific day will be arranged in respective timeslots based on its duration.
+DayView is used to display a single day; the current day will be visible by default.
+Appointments on a specific day will be arranged in respective timeslots based on their duration.

 ## ViewHeader Appearance
 You can customize the default appearance of view header in [DayView](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_ScheduleType) by using [DayViewHeaderStyle](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_DayViewHeaderStyle) and [DayViewHeaderHeight](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.ScheduleDayViewHeaderStyle.html#Syncfusion_UI_Xaml_Schedule_ScheduleDayViewHeaderStyle_DayViewHeaderHeight) properties of [SfSchedule](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html).